velialan/todolist_app_flutter_with_mongodb/README.md

-# A simple to do list project
+# A simple To Do List project
 It is a project where you can simply list your todos.

 Mongodb used on backend side